craighillelson/aws-soa-c03-prep/README.md

 - **Pilot Light**: Minimal version of an environment is always running in the cloud.
 - **Warm Standby**: A scaled-down version of a fully functional environment is always running
 - **Multi-site active/active**: Data is accessible from multiple AWS Regions.
+## S3 Durability, Availability, and Lifecycle
+- **Durability**: 99.999999999% (11 nines) durability
+- **Availability**: Variable based on storage class
+- **Lifecycle Policies**: Automate the transition of objects between storage classes and the expiration of objects.

 # Domain 3: Deployment, Provisioning, and Automation
 ## Deploying Updates